After-Shock/Cloudbox-wiki/Sonarr.md

 ## 5. Indexers

-After adding in your favorite [[indexers|Prerequisites#6-preferred-downloading-method]], you can add the following ...
+After adding in your favorite [[indexers|Prerequisites#6-preferred-downloading-method]], you may add the following ...

 ### NZB Hydra